Colleen Zenk: Later screen appearances

+On Thurston, a Western web series, she portrayed town madam Agnes Snead, garnering two Lead Actress nominations from the Indie Series Awards.
+Zenk also appeared in supporting roles on the web series Tainted Dreams and Milgram and the Fastwalkers.
+In April 2018, the series After Forever debuted on Amazon; Zenk played Dr. Robbins.

+In 2023, Zenk was cast in a recurring role as Jordan Howard on the CBS daytime soap opera, The Young and the Restless.
+She departed the role in 2025.

 Personal life

 Zenk married musician and actor Michael Crouch in 1983.
-They divorced in 1986.

 In 1987, she married actor Mark Pinter, whom she met on the set of ATWT.
 Together, they raised 6 children (four from previous marriages and two from their union).
 They made their home in Fairfield County, Connecticut.

 In May 2010, Zenk filed for divorce citing abandonment and irreconcilable differences.
 The divorce was finalized in August 2010.

+Health issues

 In 2007, Zenk was diagnosed with oral cancer.
 Through a series of four surgeries including brachytherapy radiation, Zenk's stage II cancer was treated.
-In October 2007, Zenk appeared on CBS's The Early Show to publicize the risk factors of oral cancer and to stress early screening.
+In October 2007, Zenk appeared on CBS's The Early Show to publicize the risk factors of oral cancer and to stress the importance of early screening.

 She partnered with the Oral Cancer Foundation to do additional interviews in print and TV media as well as produce public service TV announcements (PSA) on the importance of early detection.
 In 2008, CBS donated approximately $500,000 in airtime minutes on their national affiliates for the PSA to play.

-In November 2008, her cancer returned.
-She had neck dissection surgery to remove 22 lymph nodes and then underwent five weeks of daily IMRT radiation ending in late February 2009.
-Hollywood, Health and Society honored her and As The World Turns, in 2009.
-She underwent further surgery in December 2010, August 2012 and January 2013, but is now in remission.

-Her story was told in depth in Woman's Day magazine in March, 2009.
+Her story was told in depth in Woman's Day magazine in March 2009.
 In the article, Zenk said it appears her cancer was most likely caused by HPV-16, a strain of a common sexually transmitted virus that can potentially also cause cervical cancer.

 Zenk revealed that she contracted COVID-19 in 2020, with a lengthy recovery period.